Language Facilitation Strategies

 A- A+

-How do we get people to actually use the language that’s been so carefully stored in the no tech, low tech, and high tech AAC tools?
+How do we get people to actually use the language that’s been so carefully stored in the no-tech, low-tech, and high-tech AAC tools?

 Our June Strategy of the Month is about techniques for language facilitation.
 If you’re an SLP well-versed in language therapy with speaking children, these posts will cover some familiar territory.
 Eliciting language and responding in a way that facilitates the learning of more advanced skills is pretty much the same whether you are working with someone who communicates primarily through natural speech, manual signs, or an AAC device.
 There are a couple of extra things we have to attend to, but if you can facilitate language in a speaking child, you can do it with someone who is communicating through AAC.

+We start by acknowledging that the best way to get someone to communicate is to help them WANT to communicate.
+Once a person is internally driven to want to express himself, everything else is easier.
 Once we’ve created the ‘teachable moment,’ we want to take what the child/adult has given us and use some strategies for advancing their language skills.
 In this post, we’ll focus on the E’s: Extending, expanding, and elaborating on their message.

 It’s pretty simple, actually.
 The person using AAC says something and we respond with a sentence that is slightly longer and more complex.
 “More” becomes “More tickle,” for example.
 “More tickle” might become “Want more tickle”